 MSA can be considered a foundation for contract management between two parties

 The answer is simple – every lasting business relationship needs to be governed by a Master Service Agreement.
 When signing parties know that their business partnership is going to last, an MSA can help outline the general clauses and make negotiating on future agreements faster.
-Simply said, MSA agreement is one of the basic documents that outlines an ongoing relationship.
+Simply said, MSA agreement is one of the basic documents that outlines an ongoing relationship, cementing the agreement between two companies for services.

 What is a Master Service Agreement?
 How does an MSA Work?